German 391: German for Reading Knowledge

 Getting Help

 - Questions about how to submit your assignments online, your registration, deadlines, exams, proctors, credits, transcripts, etc.?
-Contact Learner Services toll-free at 1-877-895-3276 or info@learn.uwsa.edu.
-Many of your questions may be answered already in the "Policies and Procedures" Web site.
+Contact UW Independent Learning Student Services by phone, live chat, e-mail, or in person.
+Many of your questions may be answered already in the "Policies" Web site.

 - Questions about learning German?
-Contact your instructor, Dr. Alan Ng, at ang@dcs.wisc.edu.
+Contact your instructor, either Dr. Alan Ng at or Dr. Sarah Korpi at .

 Grading

-Each sentence you translate in Assignments 1-5 is worth 4 points each (60 points total).
-In Assignment 5, Part 2 of the assignment is worth an additional 5 points.
-Each sentence in Assignments 6-16 is worth 5 points each (75 points total), except for the three longer sentences in Assignments 15 and 16, so that those two assignments are worth a total of 80 points.
-The texts for Assignment 17 vary in point value: the longer texts are worth more points, only so that the percentage-based grading scale remains consistent.
+Each sentence you translate in Assignments 1-4 is worth 4 points each (60 points total).
+Each sentence in Assignments 5-16 is worth 5 points each (75 points total), except for the three longer sentences in Assignments 15 and 16, so that those two assignments are worth a total of 80 points.
+In Assignment 5, Part 2 of the assignment is worth an additional 5 points (for 80 points total).
+The texts for Assignment 17 vary in point value: the longer texts are worth more points, so that the percentage-based grading scale remains consistent.

-I subtract points from translations according to accuracy: one point for errors which both contradict the meaning of the original German sentence and would mislead a reader who wanted to know what the German sentence meant.
-I subtract a half-point for errors which indicate you probably didn't understand the German grammar perfectly but your error wouldn't significantly mislead somebody about the meaning of the German sentence.
+I subtract points from translations according to accuracy: one point for errors which both contradict the meaning of the original German text and would mislead a reader who wanted to know what the German text meant.
+I subtract a half-point for errors which indicate you probably didn't understand the German perfectly but your error would only mildly or subtly mislead your reader.

-The bottom line is whether a reader of your translation would end up with an understanding which does not explicitly contradict some aspect of the German sentence in its real-world meaning.
-That doesn't mean you need to be knowledgeable in every scientific field covered in this course – although sometimes a little research into the sentence's vocabulary may help you understand the German sentence better.
+The bottom line is whether a reader of your translation, who has no idea what the German text was, would end up with an understanding which does not explicitly contradict some aspect of the German text in its real-world meaning.
+That doesn't mean you need to be knowledgeable in every scientific field covered in this course – although sometimes a little research into the sentence's subject matter and vocabulary may help you understand the German sentence better.
 I only assign grade-point value to information one can directly derive from the standalone sentence using just the rules of German language and a good dictionary.
+Adding additional meanings of your own invention or omitting meanings that are in the German text are also counted as errors.

 How to Type in German